changesets/action/.changeset/three-needles-protect.md

 "@changesets/action": patch
 ---

-Don't create a PR if all changesets are empty
+Skip creating a PR when all existing changesets are empty.